jpsheehan/tetris/README.md

 ### Bugs

-- [ ] Fix sounds dropping out from preroll... sometimes???
+- [x] Fix sounds dropping out from preroll... sometimes???
 Usually after pausing.
+  - The preroll timer was being skipped because it was counting too fast in some instances.
 - [ ] We appear to do too much in the input loop for the game

 ### CI/CD